Minimum Wage Update: should you be making more?

 - If you work in either Westchester, Nassau, or Suffolk counties, you are entitled to $13.00 on December 31, 2019, $14.00 on December 31, 2020, and $15.00 on December 31, 2021.

 - If you are employed elsewhere in New York state, you are entitled to $11.80 on December 31, 2019, and $12.50 on December 31, 2020.

 Note that fast-food industry workers and tipped workers have different rates.

 Despite the rising cost of living due to inflation, the federal minimum wage has remained at $7.25 for the past ten years.
 However, the US’ average minimum wage is currently $11.80 because many states have independently changed their policies.
 29 states have raised their minimum wages above the federal level to accommodate higher living expenses in more costly regions.
 This means that 6.8 million Americans are entitled to more than the federal minimum wage.
 According to the Department of Labor, Washington D.C. currently has the highest minimum of any state at $13.25.
 However, several expensive cities, including New York City, will adopt $15.00 minimum wages as soon as 2019.
 In contrast, individuals living in the 17 states that merely apply the federal minimum wage have 16% less purchasing power than they did a decade ago.

 The effects of wage increases are highly debated.
 Some believe that they are partially responsible for the 2.3% of growth over the past three years for the bottom third of earners.
 Others argue that they have led to the elimination of low-skill jobs.

 Seek Legal Assistance Today

 If your employer isn’t paying you the minimum wage requirement of your state, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.